Admitted to Honours College Law.

 Until now, systematic discussions of gender, race and law have received little attention from Dutch law faculties, especially at the undergraduate teaching level.
 At the same time, public calls for discussion of these issues increases all the time.
 The internet has enabled movements against gender-based harassment (#MeToo) and race-based police brutality (#BlackLivesMatter and #SayHerName) to the connect on an international scale, while local organizers have continued to call attention to what makes each of these movements unique to a given place.
 Legal instruments against unequal treatment based on race or gender have existed for decades at both the national and international level, but don’t seem to be sufficient or adequate to address continuing inequalities.

-This honors course provides students the opportunity to explore some of the histories, theories and challenges of seeking equal justice under the law.
+This Honours College Law course provides students the opportunity to explore some of the histories, theories and challenges of seeking equal justice under the law.
 Concrete examples will focus on gender and race, but discussions and tools will encourage expansive interpretation and allow us to explore the intersections between various aspects of individual identity, national and international legal institutions, politics and law.

-1) identify and explain the key theoretical aspects of interaction between gender, race, and law & intersectionality
+identify and explain the key theoretical aspects of interaction between gender, race, and law & intersectionality;

-2) identify and critically evaluate different schools of feminist legal theory as well as critical race theory
+identify and critically evaluate different schools of feminist legal theory as well as critical race theory;

-3) conduct research on specific case studies on a related topic of their interest
+conduct research on specific case studies on a related topic of their interest; and

-4) work effectively in group projects, present their case studies to the audience, and thereby contribute to the debate
+work effectively in group projects, present their case studies to the audience, and thereby contribute to the debate.

 The first part of this course consists of five interactive sessions of 3 hours.
-In these meetings, we will discuss the following subjects/questions:
+In these sessions, we will discuss the following subjects/questions:

 Why shall we study feminist legal theory?
 Liberal, Radical, and Cultural Feminism